counsyl/capone/README.md

-Where `ledger` transcends other double-entry bookkeeping Django libraries is that it allows any number of arbitrary objects to be attached, via generic foreign key, to a ledger entry as "evidence" for that transaction's having happened.
+Where `ledger` transcends other double-entry bookkeeping Django libraries is that it allows any number of arbitrary objects to be attached, via generic foreign keys, to a ledger entry as "evidence" for that transaction's having happened.
 For instance, a transaction recording a bank deposit from an insurance company paying for several different medical tests, each at a different price, could be linked to the original `Order` objects that